 Bluetooth tracker range is one of the most misunderstood specs in this category.
 As of 2026, the gap between what manufacturers claim and what trackers actually deliver in real environments is large enough to change which product you should buy.
-This bluetooth tracker range comparison pulls from hands-on testing data across six current-generation trackers to give you numbers that reflect how these devices behave in your home, your office, and a parking lot.
+This bluetooth tracker range comparison pulls together manufacturer specs, independent reviewer testing, and signal-loss physics to show how these six trackers behave at home, at the office, and in a parking lot.

 - Pebblebee Clip 5 has the longest stated Bluetooth detection range at 152m (500ft), though this figure assumes open space with no obstacles.